Wright County War

-The Wright County War, also known as the Lynching of Oscar F. Jackson, was a public lynching and the extrajudicial killing of a sharecropper, Oscar F. Jackson, via a mob in Rockford, Minnesota on April 25, 1859, for the murder of Henry A. Wallace.
+The Wright County War, also known as the Lynching of Oscar F. Jackson, was a public lynching and the extrajudicial killing of a sharecropper, Oscar F. Jackson, by a mob in Rockford, Minnesota on April 25, 1859, for the murder of Henry A. Wallace.
 The death of Henry A. Wallace was never resolved and it remains a longstanding unsolved case in Minnesota.
 The death of Jackson is the first recorded incident of a lynching in the state of Minnesota.
 The affair is also the first time in Minnesota state history where the Governor of Minnesota Henry Hastings Sibley declared a state of insurrection and utilized the militia to bring back order to Wright County.